JuliaMath/IntelVectorMath.jl/README.md

 Note that intel MKL has a separate license, which you may want to check for commercial projects (see [FAQ]( https://software.intel.com/en-us/mkl/license-faq)).

 To install IntelVectorMath.jl run
 ```julia
 julia> ] add https://github.com/JuliaMath/IntelVectorMath.jl
 ```

 ## Using IntelVectorMath
-After loading `IntelVectorMath`, you have the supported function listed below available to call, i.e. `IntelVectorMath.sin(rand(100))`.
+After loading `IntelVectorMath`, you have the supported function listed below available to call, i.e. `IntelVectorMath.sin(rand(100))` or `IVM.sin(rand(100))` for short.
 This should provide a significant speed-up over broadcasting the Base functions.
 ```julia
 julia> using IntelVectorMath, BenchmarkTools